12 August - 19 August 2026 ISRC-CN3 Summer School

 We particularly encourage applications from advanced undergraduate, masters, graduate diploma, early-stage career (Ph.D. students and postdoctoral) researchers, clinical researchers, and research scientists and engineers in industrial and clinical sectors.
 Ideally, participants will have some mathematical background at the UK GCE A level / Irish Leaving Certificate level, some familiarity in computer/scientific programming in languages such as Python or MATLAB, or some background knowledge in biology, neuroscience, medicine or psychology.

-In-person attendees are limited to 50.
-Selection of in-person applications will be based on the suitability of research interests, reason(s) and motivation(s) for attending, and a support/reference letter—information will be requested during the application.
+In-person attendance is strictly limited to 20 participants.
+Attendees from Ulster University are required to complete a separate application procedure.
+Selection of in-person applications will be based on the suitability of research interests, reason(s) and motivation(s) for attending.

 Online participants will have access to all lectures (live and recorded) and lab notes.
-Lab sessions are optional, and they are expected to carry out the lab sessions independently.
+Lab sessions are optional, and students are expected to complete them independently.

 “The topics discussed were very interesting.
 The speakers were very clear and concise.
 The sessions were organised well.”